-All VPW bit lengths stated here are typical values at a 10.4-kbps bit rate.
+All VPW bit lengths stated in the following descriptions are typical values at a 10.4-kbps bit rate.
 EOF, EOD, IFS, and IDLE, however, are not driven J1850 bus states.
 They are passive bus periods observed by each node's CPU.